Brent Central

-Brent Central is a constituency represented in the House of Commons of the UK Parliament.
-It is currently represented, since 2015, by Dawn Butler of the Labour Party.
+Brent Central was a constituency in Greater London, represented in the House of Commons of the UK Parliament from 2010 until its abolition for the 2024 general election by Dawn Butler of the Labour Party.

+Under the 2023 Periodic Review of Westminster constituencies, the majority of the constituency was incorporated into the re-established seat of Brent East, with some areas being included in the new constituencies of Brent West and Queen's Park and Maida Vale.

 History

 The seat was created in the London review of seats of the Boundary Commission before the 2010 general election from parts of predecessors Brent East, Brent South and Brent North – the first two of which no longer exist.

 Sarah Teather was the constituency's first MP until 2015, when she stood down; she had previously represented the old Brent East constituency since a 2003 by-election.
 Dawn Butler, previously Labour MP for Brent South lost to Teather in 2010 and gained the seat in 2015 with a majority of over 40% over the Conservative candidate, whilst the Liberal Democrat share of the vote fell by 35.8%, the sharpest fall in the party's vote share in that election.

 Constituency profile

-The Brent Central constituency forms the central portion of the London Borough of Brent.
+The Brent Central constituency formed the central portion of the London Borough of Brent.
 Since the early 1990s the Conservative party has had a small minority of councillors but been without wards in the constituency; a plurality of the voters in each ward have been in favour of the Labour Party and/or the Liberal Democrats.
 It is mostly in the postal district of NW10, but also partly falls under NW2, NW9 and HA9.